-The required room size for an X-ray machine varies depending on the model and application.
+The required room size for an X-ray system varies depending on the model and application.
 On average, at least 20 to 30 m² should be planned, supplemented by a separate control room.
 Exact dimensions depend on local conditions and applicable regulations.

 1. requirements for the room size